lohedges/vmmc/README.md

 At present the same `postMoveCallback` function is called twice: once in order to apply the move; again if the move is subsequently rejected.
 This means that the cell lists will be updated twice if a move is rejected.
+* When testing for particle overlaps following a virtual move it is normally not necessary to test pairs within the moving cluster.
+As written, all links are tested, not just those external to the cluster.
+Note that *all* internal pairs should be tested following a rotational move since it's possible to rotate a cluster on top of itself.
+This can occur in a dense system when one axis of a cluster is longer than the box size, e.g. the cluster lies diagonally in a square box.
+In this case, a rotation across the periodic boundary can cause the cluster to overlap.

 ## Tips
 * LibVMMC currently assumes that the simulation box is periodic in all dimensions.